fiery-/w3m/README.md

-This is i386 modified version of w3m 0.5.3-patched from MacPorts.
+This is modified version of [w3m](http://w3m.sourceforge.net/) 0.5.3-patched from MacPorts.
 This version can only dump html files to plain text.

-Works on OS X 10.5 or later (including 10.11).
+Project is created in Xcode v3.2.6 (Mac OS X 10.6).
+Release is i386 and works on OS X 10.5 or later (including 10.11).

 ```
 $ w3m --help